GMPavanLab/dynsight/docs/source/analysis_workflow.rst

     trj_lens = trj.with_slice(slice(0, -1, 1))
     lens_smooth = lens.spatial_average(trj_lens, r_cut=7.5, num_processes=6)

-Notice that, being LENS computed for all the frames but the last one, we needed to use a sliced trajectory, which we get with the ``Trj.with_slice()`` method.
+Notice that, since LENS is computed for all the frames but the last one, we use a sliced trajectory, which we get with the ``Trj.with_slice()`` method.

 Finally, we can perform clustering on the ``Insight.dataset``, using for instance the ``Insight.get_onion_smooth()`` method: